PFML: Self-Supervised Learning of Time-Series Data Without Representation Collapse: Acknowledgment

-Manu Airaksinen was supported by the Research Council of Finland (grant no. 343498) and the Sigrid Juselius Foundation.
-Einari Vaaras would like to thank the Finnish Foundation for Technology Promotion for the encouragement grants and the Nokia Foundation for the Nokia Scholarship.
-The authors would also like to thank the Tampere Center for Scientific Computing for the computational resources used in this study.
+The authors would like to thank Tampere Center for Scientific Computing for the computational resources used in this study.
+The author Einari Vaaras would like to thank the Finnish Foundation for Technology Promotion for the encouragement grants and the Nokia Foundation for the Nokia Scholarship.